 These types do affect the children in different ways, both in positive and negative manners.

-The problem with this is there is no freedom, and what happens to children as adults, is that they need to learn how to discipline and have control, which all too often they end up lacking, and this is a challenge if they're constantly supposed to obey rules.
+The problem with this type of parenting is there is no freedom, and what happens to children as adults, is that they need to learn how to discipline and have control, which all too often they end up lacking.
 If a child only knows how to obey rules and never thinks for themselves, as adults they will be unable to look at nuances, and in essence deal with ambiguity.
-Children in this situation tend to lack self-esteem, along with imitative as adults as well.
+Children in this situation tend to lack self-esteem.

 You also have authoritative parenting, which is often mistaken for authoritarian, but not as bad.
 It is the most effective type of parenting style according to psychologists, which combines a strong hand in a velvet glove, where they will perform strong hand direction and expectation, but also works to empower the kid, making them responsible for what they do.
 This is a typical parenting style of most middle-class Americans.

-Authoritative is mostly based on responsiveness and how demanding they are.
+Authoritative parenting is mostly based on responsiveness and how demanding they are.
 It's very engaged compared to the other types.
 It involves reasoning, establishing expectations, communicating a lot, a set boundary and limit, and responding to the emotional needs of the child.
 The goal of this is to make then independent, and self-reliant.
-The parents are more like coaches, where they prod the child to have them make the right decisions and take responsibility within li, miss.
+The parents are more like coaches, where they prod the child to have them make the right decisions and take responsibility within limits.
 They use discipline, but not punishment.
-They try to engage with the student, trying to figure out why the bad behavior is working, and trying to foster a discussion with a child.
+They try to engage with the child, trying to figure out why the bad behavior is happening, and trying to foster a discussion with a child.
 It can help with bringing forth a greater sense of identity, and self-confidence in situations that are new.
-This is also good for children that have

-This is mostly the idea of parents being friends rather than the parent or boss of the kid, and they focus on being liked rather than raising the kid, so there are very little disproval and discipline.
-The problem with it is that children are then given the free pass to continue doing bad things, and the parents make the excuse of "oh it isn't all that bad.
-So, they don't need punishment," and they give off this idea that a child is only a child a singular time, so they don't want to restrict playtime and activities.
-However, they're never given limits to this, and they're never taught this so that when they grow up, they never learn these.
-Not growing up with rules makes it harder for them, since they don't accept the limitations of what they do as they should, which is a huge problem.
+This is mostly the idea of parents being friends rather than the parent or boss of the kid, and they focus on being liked rather than raising the kid, so there are very little disapproval and discipline.
+The problem with it is that children are then given the free pass to continue doing bad things, and the parents make the excuse of "oh it isn't all that bad, so they don't need punishment," and they give off this idea that a child is only a child once, so they don't want to restrict playtime and activities.
+However, they're never given limits to this.
+Not growing up with rules makes it harder for them, since they don't accept the limitations of what they do as they should.